amin-nejat/homepage/content/home/experience.md

   description = """
   What I've done so far includes:

-  * Developed methods for extracting neural trajectories and neural signals from volumetric videos of transgenic C-elegans.
+  * Developing methods for extracting neural trajectories and neural signals from volumetric videos of transgenic C-elegans.
-  * Developed online algorithms for fast extraction of calcium imaging data from light field images.
+  * Developing online algorithms for fast extraction of calcium imaging data from light field images.
   """

 [[experience]]